joereddington/joereddington.github.io/_posts/2024-06-10-attendance.md

 With these three simple questions, we completely fix accuracy problems in attendance tracking.

 # Proving a negative
 Occasionally a student will claim they have been at every lecture but forgot to sign in (examples might be during disciplinary action, following a student complaint about quality of teaching, or during coursework feedback).
-With my system, students that have forgotten to sign in are immediately obvious (you can literally say “Mr Heeler, I don’t think you have signed in” after glancing at the map) and it’s possible to show for most lectures that there was nobody who forgot to sign in because the number of students on a row matches the total of the row.
+With my system, students that have forgotten to sign in are immediately obvious (you can literally say “Mr Heeler, I don’t think you have signed in” after glancing at the map) and it’s possible to show for most lectures that there was nobody who forgot to sign in because the number of students on a row matches the total of the row (in essence, every student in the row is validating every other student in the row).

 ## Beneficial Effects
 There are several beneficial effects: